Com-Pac Yachts: History

 The Com-Pac 19 was designed by Bob Johnson of Island Packet Yachts in 1979.
 The largest boat built by the company was the Com-Pac 35, a 1990 Charley Morgan design.
 In 1999 the company started making small catboats and discovered an untapped market.
 The newer designs incorporate stainless steel centerboards and use a unique mast, sail and boom folding system that allows quick transition from the road transport trailer to the water and back again.

 The company has its fiberglass hulls and its spars both built by subcontractors.

 When Les Hutchins retired, his sons, Gerry and Richard Hutchins took over the company.
-The company remains a small-scale producer, building only a few hundred boats a year.
+The company remained a small-scale producer, building only a few hundred boats a year.

 By 2021 the company was producing 12 designs.
 There were 11 sailboats: the Com-Pac Picnic Cat, Com-Pac Sun Cat, Com-Pac Sunday Cat, Sun Cat Daysailer, Com-Pac Horizon Cat, Com-Pac Horizon Day Cat, Com-Pac Legacy, Com-Pac Legacy Sport, Com-Pac Eclipse, CP 23 Pilothouse, Com-Pac 23/IV and the Com-Pac 27/3.
 They also produced one powerboat, the Com-Pac Launch.

 In a company profile for Small Craft Advisor magazine, writer Dennis Boese described the company, "Com-Pac Yachts has endured and prospered through lean and boom times of the sailboat-building industry.
 The Hutchins Company's unique ability to meld classic design and high quality with new and innovative technology virtually assures its continued success."

+The company website published the following news in 2025: "After much consideration, we have made the difficult decision to cease operations effective May 1, 2025, due to the passing of Gerry Hutchins and the well-deserved retirement of Richard Hutchins".